 Z7, D850 and ILCE-7RM3 etc.,

 Cropped sensor class

-In this context to be honest some camera sensor scoring approach on the Net makes me scratching my head!
+In this context to be honest some camera sensor scoring approach like DXO on the Net makes me scratching my head!

-Also with this approach, valuable time to go through pages of reviews, speculations and side by side benchmarks can be saved.
+Valuable time to go through pages of reviews, speculations and side by side benchmarks can also be saved with this approach, .
 Needless to mention what course has been taken to improve sensor quality throughout these years, take a wild guess or check figure 3!